zlamb94/zlamb94/README.md

 - Hello, my name is Zachariah (Zack) Lamb.
 I recently made the switch from a wildlife sanctuary career to Computer Science!
-- I am currently a Sophomore at Colorado State University in Fort Collins, Colorado majoring in Computer Science with a concentration in A.I. and Machine Learning.
+- I am currently a Senior at Colorado State University in Fort Collins, Colorado majoring in Computer Science with a concentration in A.I. and Machine Learning.

 - Projects I am currently interested in and/or working on are:
 - 1. A Tire Pressure Monitoring System for my 94' Wrangler with a live in-cab display.